writings on math, logic, philosophy and art

 Unity Plurality Totality

-We will examine the categories of quantity, or of number.
-Categories are based on concepts from logic and the categories from these triad are based on the logical predicates singular, particular and universal, which are often articulated as “one/unique”, “some” and “all”.
+Let’s start with the categories of quantity, or number.
+Categories originate from concepts in logic, and the categories in this triad are based on the logical predicates of singular, particular, and universal, often articulated as “one/unique,” “some,” and “all.”

-Note that the difference between singular and particular predicates, and therefore between unity and plurality, is obvious, it is, for example, the difference between perceiving a flock of 20 birds as 1 flock, or as 20 birds.
-But the difference between those two and totality is massive - they are different types of knowledge - the first two represent knowledge with limited scope, while, the third one represents knowledge that is universally valid.
+The distinction between singular and particular predicates—and thus between unity and plurality—is clear.
+For example, it is the difference between perceiving 20 birds as 1 flock or as 20 birds.
+However, the distinction between these and totality is vast; they represent different types of knowledge.
+The first two types of knowledge have limited scope, while the third is universally valid.

-To elucidate that point, let’s go back to the predicates, which come from the classical Aristotelian syllogisms:
+To ellucidate this, let’s examine the predicates from classical Aristotelian syllogisms:

 • Plurality - One A is B / Some A-s are B (limited scope)